Rush City Baptist Church

 Basics:

-• Do most of the work yourself, but if you get some help from Mom or Dad, that's ok.
+• Do most of the work yourself, but if you get some help from your grown-up, that's ok.

 • You have to make your car so it fits the track, but you can design it to look however you want it to.